 Temperatures were measured and recorded using a data logger.
 When operating, the average room temperature, shown by the green dashed line, increased initially by 3°c then by 4°c.
 The total operating cost of the system for four days was £0.27, and for the year £4.51 when 598 kWh were harvested.

-The extraordinary low heat cost per kWh from our Solar Heat Harvester systems results because the heat is free and, in contrast to ground and air source heat pumps, the cost of transferring the heat to the home is almost negligible.
+The extraordinary low heat cost per kWh from our Solar Space Heating systems results because the heat is free and, in contrast to ground and air source heat pumps, the cost of transferring the heat to the home is almost negligible.
 Pages in this website detail the theory behind the system, what it is and how well it works.

 The future of our planet and mankind's descendants is in our hands, the lifestyles most of us lead are destroying Mother Earth.
 Just one aspect of this is the rate at which we are consuming fossil fuels, it took 60 billion years of the suns energy to produce them, we are currently burning them in decades.